jon42/Obsidian-Vault/Science/Biology/Molecular Biology/Macro Molecules/Proteins/Proteins.md

 ## Primary Structure
 Protein primary structure:: When the amino acids that form the protein in a line.![[Pasted image 20230729163829.png]]
 <!--ID: 1692599055362-->
+When in this form a proteins amino acids will be numbered.
+This is done with the system Amino-acid number
+Example:
+His 95 for histidine at position 95

 ## Secondary Structure
 Protein secondary structure:: When the protein has undergone spontaneous folding.
 This includes structures called [[Proteins#Beta pleated sheets]], [[Proteins#Alpha Helix]], and [[Proteins#Random coils]].